dbt-labs/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 ## Set up DuckDB for dbt Core

 The following will provide a step by step guide on setting up DuckDB for both local and web browser.

+For more information on the setup of DuckDB, you can refer to [DuckDBsetup](/docs/core/connect-data-platform/duckdb-setup).

 <Tabs>